-Emacs is a powerful full screen editor that is available on most UNIX systems.
+Emacs is a powerful text editor that is available on most UNIX systems.
 It has many advantages over other command based editors, such as ed and vi.
 For example, Emacs has the ability to automatically indent FORTRAN or C/C++ programs properly.
 An advantage of Emacs over Textedit is that it can be used from a public Macintosh or a personal computer in your dorm room.
-The current version of Emacs used on the SUN workstations is GNU Emacs 20.6.1.
+The current version of Emacs used on the SUN workstations is GNU Emacs 21.3.2.